-The midsole and outsole are made by Vibram, and the bottom has Arctic Ice lugs for better traction on wet ice and packed snow.
-It’s worth noting that the grip isn’t great on powdery snow or flaky ice.
+The midsole and outsole are made by Vibram, and the bottom has Arctic Ice lugs for better traction on damp roads and packed snow.
+To manage expectations, it’s worth pointing that the grip isn’t great on powdery snow or flaky ice.

 Because of its Thinsulate layer inside, the Dundonald is rated till minus 30 Celcius or -22 Fahrenheit.
 We tested this Kodiak boot in minus 10 Cel and -19 Windchill and it kept the foot warm and dry – with a caveat.
 As long as you’re walking, the feet stay warm.
 The problem begins once you stand still – the cold seeps in from the bottom.
 Not many boots pass this test, and the Kodiak is no exception.

-4) Sorel Caribou Wool Boot
+3) Sorel Caribou Wool Boot

 You thought you were going to be disappointed not to see a proper winter duck boot on this guide?